astoff/devdocs.el/README.md

 <a href="http://elpa.gnu.org/packages/devdocs.html"><img alt="GNU ELPA" src="https://elpa.gnu.org/packages/devdocs.svg"/></a>
 <a href="https://melpa.org/#/devdocs"><img alt="MELPA" src="https://melpa.org/packages/devdocs-badge.svg"/></a>

-devdocs.el is a documentation viewer similar to the built-in Info browser, but geared towards documentation obtained from the [DevDocs] website.
-The stable version is available from [GNU ELPA] and a development version is available from [MELPA]; to install, type `M-x package-install RET devdocs RET`.
+devdocs.el is a documentation viewer similar to Emacs's built-in Info browser, but geared towards documentation obtained from the [DevDocs] website.
+The stable version is available from [GNU ELPA] and a development version is available from [MELPA]; to install, type `M-x package-install RET devdocs`.

 To get started, download some documentation with `M-x devdocs-install`.
-This will first query https://devdocs.io for the available documents, and save to disk the selected document.
+This will first query https://devdocs.io for the available documents and save the selected one to disk.
 Once you have the desired documents at hand, call `M-x devdocs-lookup` to search for entries.

 In any given buffer, the first call to `devdocs-lookup` will query for a list of documents to search (you can select more than one option by